 Our stay in Tangier was at Hotel Mamora.
 And WE LOVED it.
 The rooms were clean and had free wifi and breakfast included for a nightly rate.
 The hotel is located in the medina.
 You can see the port of Tangier from their rooftop restaurant.

-We loved those morning (and some evening) views from Hotel Mamora.
+We loved those mornings (and some evening) views from Hotel Mamora.
 BOOK YOUR STAY AT HOTEL MAMORA TANGIER

 Other places to stay in Tangier Morocco